emtilt/ph410s21/_homework/hw1.md

 ## 9. Applying vector calculus knowledge

 Griffiths is often able to get to a result very quickly, with seemingly little work, often producing an extremely elegant argument in the process.
 He is able to do this by drawing on a deep understanding of vector calculus.
 Let's try to build some of that understanding by connecting concepts to proofs.
-For this, consider the surface integral that we define as the ''vector area'',
+For this problem, consider the surface integral that we define as the ''vector area'',

 $$\mathbf{a} = \iint_S d\mathbf{a}$$